 Faculty advisors support school advisors and teacher candidates in educational settings.
 Responsibilities include supervising practicum, liaising with school districts, and assisting with and coordinating practicum placements.
 Faculty advisors observe lessons and provide oral and written feedback.
-Formal observations are electronically shared with school advisors and teacher candidates on E-Review.
+Formal observations are electronically shared with school advisors and teacher candidates.

 Faculty assigned to practicum supervision in the Bachelor of Education program must have experience in school-based teaching.